 This station is licensed to serve a different television market, which means it is considered out of your local broadcast area.
 You had been receiving this station as part of a business agreement with the station’s owner, but the agreement has ended, and we can no longer offer this out-of-market station on your lineup.

 Any broadcaster that is located in, and broadcasts from, a different television market than the one you live in is considered an “out-of-market” broadcaster.
 This means that in addition to the stations you receive from within your primary television market, you may also receive stations from out-of-market broadcasters who happen to have signals that reach your area.

 What is a television market and who determines the boundaries?

 Television markets are also known as Designated Market Areas (DMAs) and are not limited by state lines or other geographic boundaries.

 A DMA is a geographic area that represents specific television markets as defined by and updated annually by the A.C.
 Nielsen Company.
 All municipalities are assigned to a primary DMA.
 Accordingly, customers receive broadcast channels based on the municipality in which they live.
-Comcast does not control the designation of DMAs or determine to which DMA a municipality is assigned.
+TDS does not control the designation of DMAs or determine to which DMA a municipality is assigned.

 Can I still watch the station’s programming?

 While this station will no longer be available in your lineup, News9West newscasts are available for you to livestream at http://www.newswest9.com/.